CAMMA-public/cholectriplet2022/submit.md

 <br>

 ## 5. Submit Summary Presentation
 A one-minute slide/video presentation of your proposed model is needed to complete your challenge submission.
 This will be used to present your method at MICCAI in Singapore.
+Please, use this [template](https://seafile.unistra.fr/f/31dd2c2a9876475a9687/?dl=1).

 >> * Presentation: [click to upload](https://seafile.unistra.fr/u/d/0ec9d916a90c455db81e/)

+_Optionally, you can also submit a transcript of your video._

 <br>
 <hr>